-The Railway Tie Association predecessor organizations date back to the late 1880s.
-In 1919 RTA was formed as the National Association of Railroad Tie Producers and was renamed the Railway Tie Association in 1932.
-RTA has been in continuous service to the railroad, timber, and wood preserving industries since then.
+How long has RTA been serving the industry?The Railway Tie Association's predecessor organizations date back to the late 1880s.
+In 1919, RTA was formed as the National Association of Railroad Tie Producers and renamed the Railway Tie Association in 1932.
+Since then, RTA has been in continuous service to the railroad, timber, and wood-preserving industries.

 Membership in the RTA